z669016/adventofcode-2022/README.md

 opportunity.

 ![Book cover of the book titles "Advanced Algorithms and Data Structures" by Marcello La Rocca](https://images.manning.com/360/480/resize/book/e/59c8b18-b8fd-4d32-939b-25dcbb4d525d/Rocca-ADS-HI.png)

+Using [JHeaps](https://www.jheaps.org/) BinaryArrayHeap to implement a priority queue on Day 19 (as this library is also used by JGraphT), did improve the performance of Day 19 with .5 seconds.

 ## Day 1
 December 1, 2022, looking forward to a month of puzzles!
 Day 1 in general is for warming up.
 Create a list of